Professor Brian Cox reveals why he supports the UCU strikes and believes science is the antidote to authoritarianism

 Brian Cox is now well-known across Britain for his BBC scientific documentaries, such as Wonders of the Solar System, Wonders of Life, and Stargazing Live.

 He had been invited to VitaStudent, he told me, to talk about his career.
-It didn’t really end up like that.
+It didn’t really end up like that, though.

 Diverging from discussing himself, he went on to discuss the Hubble Deep Fields, gauge bosons, and neutron star collisions.